barrettc/phonegap-cookiemonster/README.md

 Cookie Monster
 ==============

 A Phonegap plugin to return a cookie value for a given URL and cookie name.
 This is essentially a workaround for cross domain request issues using XHR.
-Android only at the moment but iOS is coming.
+Supports Android and iOS.

 ```javascript
 cookieMonster.getCookieValue('http://localhost:3000', 'connect.sid', function(data) {